Cookies on the Sandown Park website

 There is a wide variety of food and drink options at the racecourse including Costa Coffee, a family-friendly food hall and The Brasserie which is in the Premier Enclosure.
 Green’s Restaurant and Oyster Bar offers a sumptuous fish menu in the Champagne bar and there are also a host of bars serving non-alcoholic and alcoholic beverages.
 Click here for more information on our food and drink facilities.

 Patrons are permitted to bring picnics into the racecourse which is to be consumed within the designated picnic area.
-Alcohol can only be brought in with a substantial picnic and it is limited to one bottle of wine or champagne per person or 4 cans of beer, cider or pre-mixed aperitif.
+Alcohol can only be brought in with a substantial picnic and it is limited to half a bottle of wine or champagne per person or 4 cans of beer, cider or pre-mixed aperitif.
 Unfortunately spirits, fortified wines and Pimm's or similar will not be allowed onto the racecourse.

 Unfortunately barbecues are not permitted at Sandown Park.